xiaochun888/CppUnitTestExpress/README.md

 The below code snippet demonstrates the least amount of code required to write an executable test:
 ```
-/* Add this header file into your project */
+/* 1.Add this header file into your project */
 #include "CppUnitTestExpress.h"

-/* 1) Write a test unit given a name. */
+/* 2.
+Write a test unit given a name. */
 class TestMinimal : public Unit<TestMinimal>
 {
 	void Test()